Heat content for Gaussian processes: small-time asymptotic analysis: The short-time behavior of the spectral heat content

 as $n\to\infty$.
 Convergence in the $J_1$ topology coincides with convergence in the uniform topology if $x_n$ and $x$ belong to the space $C([0,1];\R)$ of continuous functions on $[0,1]$.
 For details about the $J_1$ topology, see e.g., \cite{Whitt}.
+Unlike Proposition \ref{prop:GaussianMarkov_spectral_upperboundonly}, which gives an upper bound only for the asymptotic behavior of $|D|-Q^X_D(t)$ in a general setting, the next result establishes the exact asymptotic behavior in a restricted setting with an assumption concerning weak convergence.